Private Colleges offer degrees, diplomas and certificates.

 Register in April for the following year, as it fills quickly.
 About 400 students are admitted in 1st year.
 Courses are held in a big auditorium and group settings.

 You need an APS of 25 or more.

 The school has a computer centre (97 computers), a library, simulation lab.

 6. AFRICAN LEADERSHIP ACADEMY (ALA)

 Offers bursaries for top Grade 11 and 12 learners.
-You can enrol even after Matric as you might further your studies in United States (like Lucas Manhica).
+You can enroll even after Matric as you might further your studies in United States (like Lucas Manhica).

-Beware of unregistered colleges that offer qualifications which are not recognised and have little value on the job market.
+Beware of unregistered colleges that offer qualifications which are not recognized and have little value on the job market.